Appeal in Babri demolition case to be taken after studying judgment says CBI counsel

 The court observed that the leaders present at the site during the demolition were trying to stop the mob and not incite them.
 The pelting of stones started from behind the disputed structure.
 Ashok Singhal wanted to keep the structures safe as it had the statues of Ram Lalla, Special Judge, S K Yadav said.

-Further the court also said that a local intelligence report had cautioned in advance that unexpected sequence of events can take place on December 6.
+Further, the court also said that a local intelligence report had cautioned in advance that unexpected sequence of events can take place on December 6.
 However, it was left unattended, the court also said.
 All the Kar Sewaks were directed to bring water and flowers to keep both their hands busy, the judge said.

 The court also found that the video was fabricated and the investigation team did not produce negatives of the pictures.
 The court while acquitting all 32, who were arraigned as accused said that there is no conclusive proof.
 The demolition was not pre-planned the court also said.